 Research Group

 In this work we are studying mechanisms of initiation and development of malignancies as well as immunotherapy approaches.
-In collaboration with physicians and researchers at WCM and MSKCC we are engaged in several projects studying the immune microenvironment of GI tumors and sarcoma tumorigenesis, which are outlined below:- In collaboration with Manish Shah we are using single-cell approaches to profile the tumor immune microenvironment (TIME) in esophageal cancer patients undergoing checkpoint inhibition therapy and correlating with treatment response.
+In collaboration with physicians and researchers at WCM and MSKCC we are engaged in several projects studying the immune microenvironment of GI tumors and sarcoma tumorigenesis, examples include:- In collaboration with Manish Shah we are using single-cell and spatial profiling approaches to profile the tumor immune microenvironment (TIME) in several GI tumors undergoing checkpoint inhibition therapy and correlating with treatment response.

 Stem Cell Biology